 Libau Landfill and Transfer Station Tipping Fees

-- Libau Landfill and all the transfer station accept cash or cheque only
+- Libau Landfill and all the transfer stations accept cash only

 - Interac or credit card payments are not accepted